Support & Counselling Services

 Maternity and Neonatal Bereavement Support and Counselling Service

-Not everyone will need counselling, but for those that would benefit from exploring difficult feelings and emotions surrounding their grief, appointments are available at any stage in your journey.
+Not everyone will need counselling, but for those that would benefit from exploring difficult feelings and emotions surrounding their grief, appointments are available at any stage up to 2 years following your loss.

-Counselling sessions can be offered via telephone, video call or in person.
-In person appointments usually take place in one of the quiet rooms alongside the Spiritual care centres in either Ninewells hospital or Perth Royal Infirmary.
-You can discuss the time, date and location of your appointment with your Counsellor.
+You will also decide how you would like your counselling sessions to happen, for example via telephone, video call or in person.
+In person appointments usually a room used for counselling across Tayside.
+You can discuss the time, date and location of your appointment with your counsellor.

-As trained Counsellors we work with each person to offer a person-centered service.
-This means we work collaboratively with you, offering a range of therapies including Person Centred Therapy, Cognitive Behavioral Therapy and/ or using a Psychodynamic approach.
+As trained Counsellors we work with each person to offer a person-centred service.
+This means we work collaboratively with you, offering a range of therapies including Person Centred Therapy, Cognitive Behavioural Therapy and/ or using a Psychodynamic approach.
 The Counsellors are registered members of British Association for Counselling and Psychotherapy (BACP).

 If you would like to discuss support with one of the Bereavement Counsellors, call us on (01382) 496 515.
 If we cannot take your call please leave a message and we will call you back as soon as we can.